 REMOVING THE THINGS THAT OFFEND

-The Church is to be without spot, wrinkle, blemish of any kind.
+The Church, consisting of the victorious Christians, is to be without spot, wrinkle, or blemish of any kind.
 When, where, and how will such cleansing take place?
-Are we entering now into the removing from the Kingdom of God of those things that offend, and then of those who practice lawlessness?
+Are we entering now into the removal from the Kingdom of God of (1) those things that offend, and then of (2) those who practice lawlessness?

 Table of Contents